OctopusDeployLabs/SpaceCloner/README.md

 - As a user, I would like to [create a copy an existing variable set in the same space](docs/UseCase-CopyLibraryVariableSet.md).
 - As a user, I would like to [copy existing tentacles to point to a new instance](docs/UseCase-CopyExistingTentacles.md)

+The Space Cloner leverages the Octopus Deploy API.
+That limits what it can and cannot do.
+-  It cannot clone deployments or releases.
+If it did a POST to copy over a release all the audit records would show the release was created at the time the space cloner ran not the original release date on the source.
+A POST to the deployment API would perform an actual deployment, not copy over deployment information such as task logs, artifacts, etc.
+-  It cannot clone sensitive variables, accounts, or anything else encrypted in the database.
+Those are never returned in the API anyway.

 ## Possible but not recommended
 - As a user, I want to merge multiple Octopus Deploy instances into the same space on a new instance.
 That scenario, merging multiple disparate instances into one massive space, is not recommended.
 The chance of overwriting something meaningful is very high.
 Just like steering a car with your knees, while possible, it is not recommended.

+## Unsupported
+The use cases for the space cloner is centered around repeated runs between two spaces.
+The spaces could be on the same instance.
+Or they could be on two self-hosted instances, or one self-hosted instance and one cloud instance.

+It wasn't intended to keep two instances fully in sync.
+It won't clone:
+- Users (the API cannot copy passwords as it doesn't have access to them)
+- User Roles
+- Server Settings (folders, JIRA, auth options, etc).
+Most of those have some sort or password associated with them, which is never returned in the API.

 # How the space cloner works
 Please see the [how it works page](docs/HowItWorks.md).